 Prior to attending law school, Mr. Brient worked as a Systems and Business Analyst for Electronic Data Systems (EDS) and as a Mechanical Engineer and Software Developer for the Department of Anesthesiology at the University of Florida.
 At EDS, he worked on a team to develop a client/server computer system that processed all insurance claims for Vermont’s Medicaid program.

-Mr. Brient has been a member of the Board of Directors of the Atlanta Bar Association’s Intellectual Property Section since 2009, is a member of Atlanta’s IP Inn of the Court, and is a regular speaker at local bar events.
+Mr. Brient is a past member of the Board of Directors of the Atlanta Bar Association’s Intellectual Property Section, and Atlanta’s IP Inn of the Court, and is a regular speaker at local bar events.
 He is registered to practice before the U.S. Patent and Trademark Office and is admitted to practice law in both Georgia and Florida.

 Served as lead outside patent counsel for a worldwide transportation and logistics company with a particular focus on obtaining patent protection for complex logistics systems and packaging handling systems.
 The representation also involved providing strategic and legal advice regarding third party patents.